From Solomon Maina

 - Kwa mwaria gûkîûra, kwa mûkiri kûorire tene.

-This implies on the person who speaks out his/her problems out v/s the reticent/introvert person who keeps things to her/himself.
-The one who speak out can get help (gwake gûtikoore) and the one who holds things don’t get help (gwake gûkoora).
+This implies on the person who speaks out his/her problems out vs the reticent/introvert who keeps things to her/himself.
+The one who speak out can get help (gwake gûtikoore) and the one who holds things doesn’t get help (gwake gûkoora).

 - Gatitû karî ngoro koinagwo nî mwene.